Instructor Materials: Overview of Measuring Water Resources with GPS, Gravity, and Traditional Methods module

 Students find it particularly interesting to learn that the geodetic methods featured in this module were not necessarily intended for hydrologic purposes.
 In particular, high precision GPS stations were initially installed to measure tectonic plate motions and give insights into geohazards such as earthquakes and volcanoes.
 Only later did researchers realize that the vertical GPS positions and even GPS signal reflected off the ground before hitting the receiver could give information on different components of the hydrologic cycle.

 This unit introduces the hydrological cycle to provide context for the module as a whole.
-It particularly focuses on those portions of the hydrological cycle that take place on land and which form the basis for water that is used by society.
-The unit emphasizes quantitative approaches to describing the critical portions that humans have access to - surface water and shallow ground water.
+It particularly focuses on those portions of the hydrological cycle that take place on land and that form the basis for water that is used by society.
+Students conduct a stakeholder analysis to better understand societal issues around water.
+Then the scientific exercise of the unit emphasizes quantitative approaches to describing the critical portions that humans have access to: surface water and shallow ground water.
 Students calculate residence times and fluxes between reservoirs and track water particles on an annual basis.
 They also explore available data sets for specific reservoirs such as snowpack and rivers.

 This unit provides students with experience analyzing traditional (depth to water table measured in a well) and geodetic (GRACE) data for monitoring changes in groundwater storage in the High Plains Aquifer.
 Variations across timescales are compared, from seasonal to interannual to decadal.
 This comparison highlights some of the challenges associated with quantifying changes in groundwater storage at the regional scale.
 Aquifer properties are used to consider changes in terms of both 'depth to water table' and water storage.
 Students are asked to formulate explanations for the observed variations in the context of the water balance equation.
 Students compare their results to a multi-decadal trend reported in the literature.